 Mebsuta (epsilon Geminorum - ε Gem) - is a nice wide double star.
 Any size telescope or large binoculars will reveal a main yellow star of magnitude +3.1 alongside a fainter companion (mag. +9.7) separated by 111 arc seconds.
-The star achieved much publicity on April 8, 1976 when it was occulted by Mars allowing measurements of the planet's atmosphere.
-The next occultation will take on September 3, 2015 when asteroid Iphigenia moves in front of the star.
+The star achieved much publicity on April 8, 1976 when it was occulted by Mars, allowing measurements of the planet's atmosphere to be made.

 The Mebusta system is 840 light-years from Earth.

-Mu Geminorum - mag. +2.9, is the fourth brightest star in Gemini.
-It has a faint wide companion (mag. +9.4) that appears deep red in colour.
+Mu Geminorum (μ Gem) - mag. +2.9, is the fourth brightest star in Gemini.
+It has a faint companion (mag. +9.4) that appears deep red in colour.
 Any telescope will easily split this wide pair of 122 arc seconds separation.

-Kappa Geminorum - 143 light-years distant is a challenging double for small scopes consisting of magnitudes +3.7 and +8.2 stars, separated by 7.2 arc seconds.
-Like Wasat the extreme brightness difference of the components posses problems for anything less than a 100mm (4-inch) scope.
+Kappa Geminorum (κ Gem) - 143 light-years distant is a challenging double for small scopes consisting of magnitudes +3.7 and +8.2 stars, separated by 7.2 arc seconds.
+Like Wasat, the extreme brightness difference of the components posses problems for anything less than a 100mm (4-inch) scope.
 High powers and steady seeing conditions are a must.

-Nu Geminorum - is a blue-white star of magnitude +4.1 with a wide magnitude +8.0 companion visible with binoculars.
+Nu Geminorum (ν Gem) - is a blue-white star of magnitude +4.1 with a wide magnitude +8.0 companion visible with binoculars.
 Separation is 112 arc secs.

 38 Geminorum - is a beautiful double star for small telescopes.
 It consists of a magnitude +4.8 yellow-white F0 star and a fainter white secondary star of magnitude +7.8.
 They are separated by 7 arc seconds.
 A small 80mm (3.1-inch) scope at 100x power will split this delightful pair.

-20 Geminorum - positioned midway between nu (ν) Gem and gamma (γ) Gem is 20 Gem, an easily resolvable pair of white magnitudes +6.3 and +6.9 components.
+20 Geminorum - positioned midway between nu (ν) Geminorum and gamma (γ) Geminorum is 20 Geminorum, an easily resolvable pair of white magnitudes +6.3 and +6.9 stars.
 A nice target for small scopes, the separation is 20 arc seconds.

 15 Geminorum - looks like a fainter version of Albireo in Cygnus.
-The two stars are yellow and blue in colour shining at magnitudes +6.7 and +8.2.
+The two stars are yellow and blue in colour, shining at magnitudes +6.7 and +8.2 respectively.
 They appear attractive together and are easily split in any scope.
 The separation is 25 arc seconds.
-Also visible in the same low power field of view is 16 Gem.
+Also visible in the same low power field of view is 16 Geminorum.

 Double Stars, Variable Stars

 Mekbuda (zeta Geminorum - ζ Gem) - is both a variable star and a binocular double.
-The primary is of the Cepheid variety that fluctuates between magnitudes +3.6 and +4.2 every 10.2 days.
-Binoculars and small telescopes reveal an unrelated companion (mag. +7.7) separated by 101 arc seconds.
+The primary is of the Cepheid variety and fluctuates between magnitudes +3.6 and +4.2 every 10.2 days.
+Binoculars and small telescopes reveal an unrelated companion (mag. +7.7), separated by 101 arc seconds.

 U Geminorum - is the prototype dwarf nova star.
 It's a binary system consisting of a white dwarf closely orbiting a red dwarf every 4 hours and 11 minutes.
-Consequently, due to transits and eclipses its magnitude varies between +14.0 and +15.1.
-At this brightness the star is extremely faint and requires a 250mm (10-inch) scope and dark skies to be seen.
-However, roughly once ever 100 days it undergoes a significant outburst and brightens to 9th magnitude and within the range of binoculars and small scopes.
-The star then stays bright for a couple of weeks before fading down.
+As a result of transits and eclipses its magnitude varies between +14.0 and +15.1.
+At this brightness level, the star is extremely faint and requires at least a 250mm (10-inch) scope and dark skies to be seen.
+However, roughly once ever 100 days it undergoes a significant outburst and brightens to 9th magnitude and therefore within the range of binoculars and small scopes.
+The star then stays bright for a couple of weeks before fading down again.
 The burst in activity is believed to result from instability in the accretion disk.
-When gas reaches a critical temperature it collapses onto the white dwarf releasing massive amounts of energy.
+When gas reaches a critical temperature it collapses onto the white dwarf releasing massive amounts of energy at the same time.

 Unfortunately the 100 day period is also extremely irregular and has been known to vary between 62 days and 257 days.
 U Geminorum is estimated to be 270 light-years distant.